-Employers of Patent Attorneys
+Employers of patent attorneys

 The main types of employers for patent attorneys are large industrial companies and private practice firms.
-Industrial companies that employ patent attorneys vary across a wide range of innovative fields, including automotive, industrial processing equipment, food, medical devices, pharmaceuticals and biotechnology.
-Private practice firms often have career pages on their websites that patent attorneys seeking employment can view to find out about positions being advertised, or about the size of the firm and the technology areas they cover.
+Industrial companies that employ patent attorneys vary across a wide range of innovative fields, including software and fintech, industrial processing equipment, food, medical devices, pharmaceuticals and biotechnology.
+Private practice firms often have IP career pages on their websites that patent attorneys seeking employment can view to find out about positions being advertised, or about the size of the firm and the technology areas they cover.
 If you are a trainee patent attorney, you would generally do best to apply to patent attorney firms that practice in the technology area you are trained in, as they are more likely to be interested in you.

-Professional Development for a Patent Attorney
+Professional development for a patent attorney

 To maintain registration as a qualified patent attorney, attorneys must, in most countries, undertake continuing professional development each year.
 To do this, you can attend webinars and seminars on intellectual property law or on patent work.
 Such seminars may be organised by either a national Institute of Patent Attorneys or other relevant organisations.

-How to Become a Patent Attorney in Australia and New Zealand
+How to become a patent attorney in Australia and New Zealand

 Since February 2017 there has been a single regulatory regime for patent attorneys in Australia and New Zealand.
 Registered trans-Tasman patent attorneys can practice in both countries.
 To become a registered patent attorney in Australia or New Zealand, you must meet the following requirements of the Trans-Tasman IP Board:

-- Have a Level 5 (or higher) qualification under the Australian Qualifications Framework (AQF) or the New Zealand Qualifications Framework (NZQF), or an equivalent qualification from an overseas institution, in in a field of technology that contains potentially patentable subject matter
+- Have a Level 5 (or higher) qualification under the Australian Qualifications Framework (AQF) or the New Zealand Qualifications Framework (NZQF), or an equivalent qualification from an overseas institution, in in a field of technology that contains potentially patentable subject matter.

 - Complete accredited courses covering nine prescribed topics: